 If you are in the pension scheme, the amount shown on your payslip will be paid over to the scheme for you.

-The Pensions Auto Enrolment percentages for Employee and Employer contributions from April 2019 are set to 5% and 4% respectively.
-We will calculate the auto enrolment amount based on the actual hours worked at the London Living Wage, currently £10.55 per hour.
-If you work part of the week (less than 35 hours) then your Auto Enrolment amount will be based on the actual number of hours worked.
+The Pensions Auto Enrolment percentages for Employee and Employer contributions from April 2020 are set to 5% and 4% respectively as we operate the ‘equal to basic pay’ scheme.
+We will calculate the auto enrolment amount based on the actual hours worked at National Minimum Wage, currently £8.72 per hour.
+For those with a daily rate it will be assumed that your working week is 37.5 hours unless the B2B contract states differently.

 If you wish to set a fixed or larger amount for your pension, then please do let your Contract Manager know and they will ensure this is set up for you.